 The future of the modern warehouse and the supply chain will be anything but opaque.
 Blockchain has the potential to play a pivotal role in achieving transparency at every level.
 It has the power distribute information fast and securely, thus making real-time data exchange for warehouses efficient and transparent.

 The key technology that blockchain is incomplete without is the Internet of Things (IoT).
 IoT is an ecosystem of sensory devices (for e.g. location, humidity, temperature, etc.) that are interconnected across digital networks.
 These can collect and transmit data in real-time without any human interaction.
+To deploy IoT successfully, you can read this article.

 The DHL Logistics Trend Radar 2016 predicts that by the year 2020,